Austin Seferian-Jenkins: New England Patriots

 On April 10, 2019, Seferian-Jenkins signed a one-year contract with the New England Patriots.
 He was released on June 4, 2019, citing personal issues.

 NFL statistics

 Personal life

 On March 9, 2013, Seferian-Jenkins was cited for driving under the influence in the University District of Seattle.
 In July 2013, he pleaded guilty to DUI and served a day in jail.
 The football team suspended Seferian-Jenkins for one game, the Huskies' 2013 season opener against Boise State.

-In addition, Seferian-Jenkins cited for DUI on the morning of Friday, September 23, 2016.
+In addition, Seferian-Jenkins was cited for DUI on the morning of Friday, September 23, 2016.
 He was released by the Tampa Bay Buccaneers on the same day of the incident.

 In May 2017, Seferian-Jenkins opened up regarding his struggles with alcohol, and indicated that he had sought help by attending rehab on an outpatient basis.

 Seferian-Jenkins was arrested for DUI for a third time on March 9, 2020.

 On January 31, 2022, Seferian-Jenkins was arrested for fourth-degree assault, felony harassment and interfering with the reporting of domestic violence.